Fehérvár AV19

 Hydro Fehérvár AV19 is a Hungarian professional ice hockey team that plays in the Austrian win2day ICE Hockey League.
 They were founded in 1960 and played from 1978 in the Hungarian Országos Bajnokság I through sorts of affiliations until 2012, claiming the Championship on 13 occasions.
-They play their home games at Ifjabb Ocskay Gábor Ice Hall in Székesfehérvár.
+They played their home games at Ifjabb Ocskay Gábor Ice Hall in Székesfehérvár until the 2025/26 season where they moved to the newly built ALBA Aréna, now known as MET aréna.
 In 2009, the club was renamed after the main sponsor Sapa Profiles Kft Hungary, the Hungarian subsidiary of a Swedish aluminum group.
 The club did not have a main naming sponsor for a couple of years before 2019, however, in 2019 Hydro Extrusion Hungary Kft, the Hungarian subsidiary of the Norwegian company became the new naming sponsor, thus naming the club Hydro Fehérvár AV19.